cga-harvard/hhypermap-bop/README.md

 Overview
 ========

-The goal of the BOP is to provide a proof-of-concept platform designed to lower the barrier for researchers who need to access big streaming spatio-temporal datasets.
+The goal of the BOP is to provide a prototype platform designed to lower the barrier for researchers who need to access big streaming spatio-temporal datasets.

 The BOP is a project run by the Harvard Center for Geographic Analysis (CGA) with funding by the Sloan Foundation.